fujifilmfan/linux_notes/lfs201/lfs201_chapter_notes/lfs201-34-network-addresses.md

 ### 34.8: IPv4 Address Classes
 ----
 * historically, IP addresses are based on defined **classes**
-* classes A, B, and C distinguis a network portion of the address from a host portion of the address
+* classes A, B, and C distinguish a network portion of the address from a host portion of the address
 * this is used for routing purposes

 **Address Classes**